Five must-visit destinations that are still under the radar

 Why now?
 Home to a booming art and food scene, Cape Town has many draws.
 The Central Business District is the cool new area, where you’ll find recently opened boutique hotels Labotessa and Gorgeous George, and What If The World gallery, adding an arty edge.

 Must-dos To see just how good Cape Town food is, book a table at Fyn for Peter Tempelhoff’s take on Japanese fine dining.
 An hour’s drive east you’ll find Babylonstoren, an original Cape Dutch farm.
 Borrow bikes for tours of the beautiful gardens and try their organic restaurants, Babel and Greenhouse.
-Or visit Stellenbosch (above), one of South Africa’s oldest settlements and sample some of the best wines in the world.
+Or visit Stellenbosch (above), one of South Africa’s oldest settlements and sample some of the best wines in the world on a Princess excursion.

 3. Akureyri, Iceland

 Why now?
 The land of fire and ice is home to spectacular glaciers, geysers and thundering waterfalls.
-Most people drive round Iceland’s well-trodden Golden Circle, but if you want to try the road less travelled, the new Arctic Coast Way has just opened.
+Most people drive round Iceland’s well-trodden Golden Circle, but if you want to try the road less travelled, the Arctic Coast Way is a good bet.
 Joining a number of scenic routes in the north – all the way from Hvammstangi in the west to Bakkafjörður in the east – it’s completely coastal, so you can explore previously inaccessible parts of Iceland.
 At 900kms in its entirety, it’s way too long to tackle during a port day, but as the road passes through Akureyri, hire a car and drive as far as time allows.
 Routes change during summer and winter, so you know you’re seeing the best of the season.

 Must-dos Fancy bathing in ale?
 Stop off at the new The Beer Spa, 30 minutes north of Akureyri in Árskógssandur.
 You’ll need to set aside an hour for steeping yourself in a tub filled with beer, hops and yeast (reputed to be very cleansing).
 One hour northeast of Akureyi, you can try the more traditional geothermal sea water baths to wallow in warm, mineral-rich water, while looking out over the mountains.